WICG/ua-client-hints/README.md

         ```http
         Sec-CH-UA-Model: "Pixel 2 XL"
         ```

+    5. The `Sec-CH-UA-Mobile` header field represents whether the user agent should receive a specifically "mobile" UX.

+        ```http
+        Sec-CH-UA-Mobile: ?1
+        ```

 4. These client hints should also be exposed via JavaScript APIs, perhaps hanging off a new `navigator.getUserAgent()` method as something like: